 The hip joint is the most stable joint in the body, and is essential for locomotion!
-Many muscles, ligaments and tendons make up this complex joint, and as such, there are 18 bursa throughout the hip joint to help ensure smooth movement.
-Three of these bursa are particularly prone to bursitis.
+Many muscles, ligaments, and tendons make up this complex joint, and as such, there is 18 bursae throughout the hip joint to help ensure smooth movement.
+Three of these bursae are particularly prone to bursitis.

 The most commonly affected hip bursa lies at the outside of your hip and is called “Trochanteric Bursitis” when it is inflamed.
 This nasty bursitis causes a sharp painful sensation on the outside of the hip which may run down the outer thigh.
 Often this pain feels worse when lying on your side at night, taking long walks, climbing stairs and getting up after sitting for a long time.
 After a while, the pain may start to feel less sharp and become more of an achy, burning pain.

 Another bursa inclined to inflammation lies on the inside of your hip in your groin area.
 The pain is also usually sharp, gradually becoming more of an ache, however, it is felt in the groin and sometimes runs down the front and inside of the thigh.